How to Fix WSL Register Distribution Error 0x80370102?

 Solution 1: Enable Hardware Virtualization from BIOS

-When users try to run Ubuntu in a VirtualBox without enabling the Hardware Virtualization then the system generates multiple errors such as audio performance issues, Wsl Register Distribution error, etc. A virtual machine emulates a computer system so anyone can run different operating systems and programs.
-Follow the steps below to enable Hardware Virtualization from BIOS:
+When users try to run Ubuntu in a VirtualBox without enabling Hardware Virtualization, the system causes multiple errors, such as audio performance issues and the WSL Register Distribution error.
+A virtual machine acts like a real computer, letting you use different operating systems and software on your device.

-1. Click Start and then select Power Option and click Restart.
+1. Click Start, then select Power Option and click Restart.

 Restarting PC